Design

 AI-assisted UX research synthesis and stakeholder reporting

-Use AI to accelerate first-pass thematic analysis of interviews and synthesize transcripts, support tickets, surveys, research notes, and other feedback into themes, preliminary insight statements, source-backed findings, executive summaries, and audience-specific reporting so teams can move faster from raw evidence to stakeholder-ready decisions.
+Use AI to organize and accelerate first-pass thematic analysis of interviews and synthesize transcripts, support tickets, surveys, research notes, and other feedback into themes, preliminary insight statements, source-backed findings, executive summaries, and stakeholder-ready reporting so teams can move faster from raw evidence to decisions.

 Why the human is still essential here